ibrahidm/git-service-adapter/README.md

 ## Contribute

 If you encounter an issues, please open an issue!
 If you'd like to contribute features or functionality, feel free to submit a pull request.
 Feature requests also accepted.

+The following items will receive priority:
+* Unit Tests (package has been extensively tested via manual testing)

 ## Support